nealmick/bb/README.md

 # Basket Ball!

-This project has many functions.
-Gets today's games and displays them with live scores aswell as Keeps track of user predictions metrics such as gain, loss, correct and incorrect..

-The model was trained over a data set containing the last 20 years of NBA games.
-Each game in the data set is broken down to the 3 best players on each team.

-The main function of this project is to predict future games.
-Future games are identified by the teams playing and the date.
-The season averages of the players for each team are gathered and the data is then prepared.
-The model loads the weights from training and makes a single prediction.
-The prediction is in the form of a sigmoid function.
-That is a number in the range of 0 to 1.
-0 being the away team and 1 being the home team winning.
-The prediction is then stored along with the dataset used for the model to predict.
-Then once the game is finished and the score is final the prediction can be marked as correct or not.
+The model predicts NBA game winners in the form of a sigmoid function.
+First, data is collected for games from the past two decades via an API.
+Over 20,000 unique games are gathered, organized neatly, and stored.
+Each player has 17 total data points.
+The top 3 players from each team are selected to be input for each game.
+The model is created using Google's Tensorflow library.
+The model is a series of 3 sequential layers.
+The first two layers are made up of 300 dense neurons with a ReLU activation function.
+The last layer is one dense neuron with a sigmoid activation representing the home or away team winning.
+The loss function is binary cross entropy, and the optimizer is Adamax.
+Once training is complete the model weights are saved for use inside a Python Django web application.
+The web app is used to interact with and control the model.
+New predictions can be made and are identified by the teams playing and the game date.
+Once a specific game is identified the players season averages are gathered and can be edited in a table (shown below).
+Every game is stored by the user who created it.
+Accounts keep track of statistics such as the number of predictions made,  correct predictions, percent correct, prediction gain, and loss.
+The main control view is paginated by the 10 last games predicted.
+This view also contains today's games updated with live scores, and a summary of user prediction stats.
+The web app includes account creation, authentication, and reset.
+The project is under development.
+Below is one example game predicted by the model showing the input and output.
+Take a look at the development server too!

 #### Django apps:
 1. bb - main django app